...revisited for me that is!

 - expose data openly in any format available (.csv files, HTML pages, MARC records, etc.)

-- assign 'http' URIs to things of interest in the data, expose it in any format available (.csv files, HTML pages, etc.) and serve useful content at each URI
+- assign 'https' URIs to things of interest in the data, expose it in any format available (.csv files, HTML pages, etc.) and serve useful content at each URI

-- assign 'http' URIs to things of interest in the data, expose it as XML and serve useful content at each URI
+- assign 'https' URIs to things of interest in the data, expose it as XML and serve useful content at each URI

-- assign 'http' URIs to things of interest in the data and expose Linked Data (as per the discussion above).
+- assign 'https' URIs to things of interest in the data and expose Linked Data (as per the discussion above).

 These would not be presented as steps to go thru (do 1, then 2, then 3, ...) but as alternatives with increasing levels of semantic value.
 Good practice guidance would encourage the adoption of option 4, laying out the benefits of such an approach, but the alternatives would provide lower barriers to adoption and offer a simpler 'sell' politically.